Applying For A Mortgage As A Noncitizen US Immigrant

 Permanent residents with green cards represent less risk for lenders because their immigration status isn’t tethered to anything else and they are likely to be here for the long haul.

 By contrast, nonpermanent residents have to show they have the likelihood of continued employment because many have visas tied to their ability to work in the U.S. It’s by no means a dealbreaker, but you have to make sure you can show your employment authorization documentation.
-If you have this prepared, it’s going to be that much easier to qualify.
+If you have this prepared, it’s going to be that much easier.

 In terms of mortgage approvals, there are a couple of restrictions for all non-U.S. citizens.